ilanakz500/Design-Manifesto/Design.md

 ### User Testing
 Test, test, test.
 I wish I had understood the importance of conducting vigorous testing before, during, and after implementation of your prototype.
 You may design what seems to be a seamless product, with tons of functionality, but if this product poses no benefit to your target demographic, than it becomes useless.
 While many of the projects I worked on produced visually appealing deliverables, my team did not understand our target demographic well enough to deliver a 100% useful product.
 When working on the Design for Others project, my team made sure to do a lot of research on our target demographic: Toursits.
 We looked at webpages and mobile applications that were designed specifically for tourists, to see what functionalities were available.
-In our Design for Others project, we were asked to design for tourists.
 For this project, we were able to deliver a successful prototype of an mobile app of the Worcester Public Library, designed specifically for tourists.
 Below are the Home and Events pages for the app.

 <img width="397" alt="design_others" src="https://user-images.githubusercontent.com/6757445/39433597-426f365a-4c64-11e8-9870-a91f6c88aa9c.PNG">